-Tania de Jong AM is a trail-blazing Australian soprano, award-winning social entrepreneur, creative innovation catalyst, spiritual journey woman, storyteller and global speaker.
-Tania is one of Australia’s most successful female entrepreneurs and innovators developing 5 businesses and 2 charities over 3 decades.
+Tania de Jong AM is a trail-blazing Australian soprano, global speaker, award-winning social entrepreneur, creative innovation catalyst, spiritual journey woman and storyteller.
+Tania is one of Australia’s most successful female entrepreneurs and innovators having developed 6 businesses and 4 charities.

 When she was just 14 years old her best friend told her not to bother having singing lessons.
 So it’s not surprising that her mission is to change the world, one voice at a time.
 Tania’s TED Talk ‘How singing together changes the brain’ has sparked international interest.

 Tania is a global authority on creativity, innovation and collaboration.
 With a grandmother who invented the foldable umbrella, innovation is in her blood.
 And, as the daughter of Holocaust survivors, she has learnt about resilience and re-invention and developed a passion for diversity and social inclusion.

 Tania is an agent for change.
 She is an inspirational and moving storyteller and presenter.
 Her keynotes, combined with the power of song, are transformational.
 She is known for her ability to unleash creative energy and capabilities, expand mindsets, build ‘can-do’ teams and strategies to develop a culture of innovation, diversity and inclusion.